BenHunt-io/thinksimply/src/posts/finding-and-solving-the-product-market-fit-function.md

 ---
-pathSegment: "solving-the-product-market-fit-equation"
+pathSegment: "finding-and-solving-the-product-market-fit-function"
 date: "2025-07-13"
-title: "The product market fit equation"
+title: "The product market fit function"
 ---

 Concept:

+  - **Modeling**
+    - Solving an equation is finding all the inputs that make the equation true.
+      - Different permutations of inputs can have the same solution
+      - Incorrect equations exist and have no solutions
+    - Equations represent the how inputs relate to eachother and the output.
-  - Equations model things.
-They predict something.
+      - To model something is to predict it.

   - There exists a function that predicts whether someone will buy something.
 This function take's as inputs a person's needs and the set of features that comprise the product.
   - Each person has a different threshold for what they are willing to pay for something as a function of what their time is worth or how much they value experiences and the particular experience that you provide.
   - Functions like f(x) = 2x + 1 have a fixed set of solutions.
 It could model your current speed if you increased your speed by 2mph per minute starting at 1mph.
 A functon is fundamentally saying, given these inputs this is the output.